 The OpenVMS for Integrity servers operating system provides support for 64-bit virtual memory addressing.
-This capability makes the 8 TB virtual address space available to the OpenVMS Alpha and OpenVMS for Integrity servers operating systems and to application programs.
+This capability makes the 8 TB virtual address space available to the OpenVMS operating system and to application programs.
 Future hardware implementations for Integrity servers will provide greater capacity.
 OpenVMS applications can take advantage of 64-bit processing by using 64-bit data types supported by the compilers.
-For further details, see the SPDs for the OpenVMS compilers.
+For further details, see the SPDs for the OpenVMS for Integrity servers compilers.